The genealogy of nearly critical branching processes in varying environment: The environmental coalescent point process

 Fix some height $t > 0$ and consider a Poisson point process $P$ on $[0,\infty) \times (0,t]$ with intensity measure $ds \otimes \nu(dx)$, for some measure $\nu$ on $(0,t]$ such that

 Define the distance $d_{\nu}$ such that

 see Figure~\ref{fig:cpp_simulation} for an illustration.
 Consider a positive real $m$ and an independent exponentially distributed random variable $Z$ with mean $m$.
-The CPP at height $t$ associated to $\nu$ and $m$ is the random metric measure space $[(0,Z), d_\nu, \Leb]$.
+The CPP at height $t$ corresponding to $\nu$ and $m$ is the random metric measure space $[(0,Z), d_\nu, \Leb]$.
 Its distribution will be denoted by $\CPP_t(\nu, m)$.
 Note that the Brownian CPP of Section~\ref{sec:mainResults} has distribution $\CPP_1(\tfrac{dx}{x^2}, 1)$.

 \begin{rem} In the definition of a metric measure space of Section~\ref{sec:gromovWeakDef}, we require the metric space to be complete and the measure to be defined on the corresponding Borel $\sigma$-field.
 Almost surely $[(0,Z), d_\nu]$ is \emph{not} complete, and we always work with its completion without further mention.
 The completion can be obtained explicitly by adding a countable number of points as described in \cite{Lambert2017Bis}.
 Moreover, the Lebesgue measure $\Leb$ is formally defined on the usual $\sigma$-field on the interval $(0,Z)$, which might be different from the Borel $\sigma$-field of $[(0,Z), d_\nu]$.
-The two $\sigma$-fields actually coincide, as can be seen directly by noting that the balls of $d_\nu$ are intervals of $(0,Z)$, see \cite[Lemma~1.4]{Foutel2021} for a formal proof. \end{rem}
+The two $\sigma$-fields actually coincide.
+This issue has been addressed in details in \cite{Foutel2021}.
+For instance, \cite[Lemma~1.4]{Foutel2021} shows that, if $\mathscr{I}$ is the usual Borel $\sigma$-field on $(0,Z)$ and $\mathscr{B}$ that induced by $d_\nu$, Point~(iii) of \cite[Definition~1.1]{Foutel2021} is fulfilled which entails that $\mathscr{I} \subseteq \mathscr{B}$ and

+Since the topology induced by $d_\nu$ is separable, this shows that $\mathscr{I} = \mathscr{B}$.
+The Lebesgue measure is then implicitly extended to the completion of $[(0,Z), d_\nu]$ by giving null mass to the countable number of points that were added. \end{rem}